rahul-bsidestudios/spacex-launch-app/README.md

 A front-end application (with server side rendering) which would help users list and browse all launches by SpaceX program.

+## Approach used
+- Used CRA to get the basic client side code structure, then added server (express) side rendering to it.
+- In the server index file, rendering the APP component with the initial data as props and setting that to window object as well.
+- Used the same index.html file available in CRA and did some replacements to plug the server side rendered stuff.
+- On front end, used Context API to hold the state as this is a small app and does not require redux.
+- Used simple css (not sass) to keep it simple
+- Added a few test cases using jest

 ## Available Scripts

 In the project directory, you can run: